 The ChiTuBox for Linux, MacOS and Windows is included in the 8GB USB stick.
 The interface of the slicer software looks similar to popular FFF slicers, such as CURA.

-Like some FDM slicers, there is the option of hollowing out the object to save precious resin.
+Like some FDM slicers, there is an option of hollowing out the object to save precious resin.
 However, this makes the printing units more unstable and easier to break.

 On settings, the slicer has a ready-made settings template from the Elegoo Mars.
 These include the mandatory machine and print settings and other setting options for infills and resin.